benedicteb/outcast/README.md

 Outcast
 =======

-This is our contribution to SonenGameJam autumn 2015 we're we make a game from scratch over the course of one weekend.
+This is our contribution to SonenGameJam autumn 2015 where we make a game from scratch over the course of one weekend.
 [Here](http://sonengamejam.org/) is some more information about this event.